 Geography at Highfield

-At Highfield we aim for Geography to inspire a fascination in all of our children about the world and the people who live there.
-Children learn about diverse places, people and environments.
-They also work to build an understanding of the processes that have created the different landscapes.
-Classes benefit from lots of opportunities to explore topics in a hands-on way through both indoor and outdoor learning opportunities.
-We want children to question the way our world is, how it is changing, and their own place within it.
-To encourage this way of thinking we ask a wide range of “What if…?” questions to stimulate their curiosity.
+At Highfield we aim for Geography to inspire in our children a fascination about the world and its people.
+Children learn about diverse places, people and environments, and to understand the processes that have created them.
+Classes benefit from lots of opportunities to explore topics in a hands-on way, both indoors and outdoors.
+We want children to question the way our world is, how it is changing, and their own place within it, and we ask plenty of “What if…?” questions to stimulate their curiosity.

 National Curriculum Requirements